vcaraulean/vcaraulean.github.io/_posts/2018-02-18-migrating-to-new-csproj-format.md

  - Remove AssemblyInfo.cs.
 Check if it contains any useful attributes & set them in project properties or csproj directly
  - Remove packages.config

+### Dealing with embedded resources

- - Check if project contains any content/resource files.
-Include them explicitly in csproj:
+If project contains any content/resource files, Include them explicitly in csproj:

 ```
   <ItemGroup>